rackerlabs/technical-blog/content/blog/2021/2021-06-15-recover-a-physical-standby-database-by-using-an-incremental-backup/index.md

 1. Network bandwidth issues between primary and standby databases.
 2. Unavailability of the standby database.
-3. An accidental deletion of archive redo data on the primary database.
+3. Accidental deletion of archive redo data on the primary database.

 You can sync primary and standby environments by copying and applying archive logs from the primary site, but this process is very time-consuming.